 Setting up a compile environment on MSWindows can be challenging.

 The simplest approach is probably to install MingW, since it

 provides both the compiler and the SDK in one package.

 I've successfully compiled using Microsoft VC++ 6.0, but I think I remember tweaking some of the header files by borrowing from a latter SDK to be able to incorporate the necessary function calls to access display and color profiles on Win2K and latter, so this may not work "out of the box".

-I've also successfully compiled using Microsoft VC++ 8.0 and VC++ 9.0 Express (the free Microsoft compiler) plus the Microsoft Platform SDK February 2008.
-To get this to work though, I had to create my own batch file to setup the SDK environment variables MSSdk etc., because the batch files provided with the SDK got confused by the presence of VC++6, and didn't notice that VC++8 or 9 was configured.
+I've also successfully compiled using Microsoft VC++ 8.0, VC++ 9.0 and VC++ 10.0 Express (the free Microsoft compiler) plus the Microsoft Platform SDK February 2008.
+To get this to work though, I had to create my own batch file to setup the SDK environment variables MSSdk etc., because the batch files provided with the SDK got confused by the presence of VC++6, and didn't notice that VC++8, 9 or 10 was configured.

 Note that for some hard to fathom reason VC++ 9.0 refused to install on my Win2K development machine, so I had to install it on a WinXP machine and then copy the installation back to Win2K, and manually complete the installation.
 There seems to be no reason for this limitation, since the VC++9 compiler/linker etc. seems quite happy to run on Win2K.

 I have succeeded in cross compiling for Win64 using

 x86_64-w64-mingw32-gcc, but currently the Jambase isn't setup for